-Interest income and expense are recognized in the statement of comprehensive income for all interest-bearing financial instruments using the effective interest method.
+Interest income and expense are recognized in the statement of comprehensive income for all interestbearing financial instruments using the EIR.

 k) Realised and change in unrealised gains and losses

 Realised and change in unrealised gains/(losses) on financial assets at fair value through profit or loss are recognised in the statement of comprehensive income.
 The cost of investments sold is accounted for using the average cost basis.